 SECAM (Sequential Color and Memory)

-it in PAL.
+If you are working on a PAL project, shoot and edit in PAL.
 If you have 24 fps footage, it’s best to keep it in

 24 fps.
 That way you won’t get conversion artifacts from changing